astro/microvm.nix/doc/src/microvm-command.md

 For more insight, the following command will read the current system version of all MicroVMs and compare them to what the corresponding flake evaluates.
-It is therefore quite slow to run, yet useful.
+It is therefore quite slow to run, yet very useful for an updatable VM overview.

 ```bash
 microvm -l